Wikia/guidelines/Python/ScenarioGuide.md

 For building command-lines tools, use [Click], the "Command Line Interface Creation Kit".

+## Http Library

+Python has a lot of url/http libraries.
+We recommend [Requests]

 ## Daemonization

 If you're building something that needs to run as a daemon that's not a web app, you can use